yosukehasumi/boiler-theme/README.md

 ## RARE.sh
-If you are on Mac, Yosuke created a handy bash script that can create a new WP site for you from scratch, see my gist here: https://gist.github.com/yosukehasumi/d0c905da78229122e7c1bb34a0fc92a7
+If you are on Mac, Yosuke created a handy bash script that can create a new WP site for you from scratch, see his gist here: https://gist.github.com/yosukehasumi/d0c905da78229122e7c1bb34a0fc92a7

 **_Updated:_**